Hywel-Stoakes/hywel.stoakes/content/post/MPAi_Landing.md

 Currently the team are updating the app to a client server model and updating the speech to text recognition to utilize [Kaldi](http://kaldi-asr.org).
 The formant feedback module is being updated to run in real-time on a cloud based system.

 ### MPAi-Formants
 The formant feedback app has been updated and is web accessible.
-The app is currently undergoing a few interface tweaks, but is very resopnsive.
+The app is currently undergoing a few interface tweaks, but is very responsive.

 ![Screenshot2](/img/MPAi-new.png)